uccollab/uccollab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a computer scientist with a passion for Artificial Intelligence (AI) and language.
-I'm mainly interested into applying AI to behaviour change, and inspecting AI safety.
+Computer scientist with 6+ years of experience in NLP & AI research.
+I was involved in several EU-funded projects, including Horizon 2020, ERC and EU Erasmus Traineeship.
+I mainly focus on applying AI to mental health and behaviour change, and evaluating its safety and controllability.
+I have extensive experience on human evaluation of AI.

 Currently, I'm a postdoc at the Institute of Formal and Applied Linguistics (UFAL), at Charles University (CZ).
 I work within the ERC-funded "NG-NLG" project, covering controllability of neural approaches to text generation.